amberbilley/RBMS-Skosmos/README.md

 Skosmos
 =======

+THIS IS THE TEST INSTANCE OF SKOSMOS FOR THE RBMS VOCABULARIES.

 Skosmos is a web-based tool providing services for accessing controlled vocabularies, which are used by indexers describing documents and searchers looking for suitable keywords.
 Vocabularies are accessed via SPARQL